NirantK/NirantK.github.io/README.md

 NirantK's Home
 =================
-This repository hosts the content at www.nirantk.in
+This repository hosts the content at (Nirant's Home)[www.nirantk.in]

+I am a young developer from Indian looking to opportunites in startups anywhere in the world.

 Design Author:
 =======================================================================
 Xiaoying Riley at 3rd Wave Media Ltd. (http://themes.3rdwavemedia.com/)

-Contact:
+Design Contact:
 =======================================================================
 Web: http://themes.3rdwavemedia.com/
 Email: hello@3rdwavemedia.com